naelstrof/UnityPenetrationTech/README.md

 * Penetration event listeners, for both orifices and penetrators.
   - Easily create custom listeners to detect particular things.
   - Play custom sound effects, trigger animations, apply forces, etc.
+* Works entirely within the editor
+  - Work with and adjust animations while previewing exactly how the penetrators and penetrables will react.

 # Installation